-In the above example the Vlookup is used to find an exact match to the lookup value (which is the text string "Benson, Paul" in this case).
+In the above example the Vlookup is used to find an exact match to the lookup value (which is the text string "Benson, Paul").

 The Vlookup function can also be used to return a closest match to the lookup value if an exact match is not found.
 An example of this is given in part 4 of this tutorial: Vlookup Example of Finding the Closest Match.

-A more in-depth description of the Vlookup function is provided in a short course, which is provided on the Microsoft Office website.
+A further explanation of the Vlookup function is provided in a short video on the Microsoft Office website.